Orthogonal polynomials of several variables

-5. {\it Differential equation:} All orthogonal polynomials of degree $n$ for $W_\mu$ are eigenfunctions of a second order differential operator.
+\emph{Differential equation}\quad All orthogonal polynomials of degree $n$ for $W_\mu$ are eigenfunctions of a second order differential operator.
 For $n \ge 0$,

-6. {\it Further results and references.} For further properties, such as various properties of biorthogonal polynomials, a closed formula for the reproducing kernel and convergence of orthogonal expansions, see Section \ref{sec:OPball}, where the disk will be a special case ($d=2$) of the $d$-dimensional ball.
-If the complex plane $\CC$ is identified with $\RR^2$, then the basis \eqref{basis2_ball} can be written in variables $z = x+ i y$ and $\bar z = x- i y$; see Subsection \ref{sec:complex}.
+\emph{Further results and references}\quad For further properties, such as a closed formula for the reproducing kernel and convergence of orthogonal expansions, see \S\ref{sec:OPball}, where the disk will be a special case ($d=2$) of the $d$-dimensional ball.
+If the complex plane $\CC$ is identified with $\RR^2$, then the basis \eqref{basis2_ball} can be written in variables $z = x+ i y$ and $\bar z = x- i y$; see \S \ref{sec:complex}.